JetBrains/guide/site/dotnet/tutorials/resharper-to-rider/getting-started-for-resharper-users/index.md

 > **Note:** To work with .NET 6, you will need the [Rider 2021.3 Early Access Preview (EAP)](https://www.jetbrains.com/rider/eap/).

-Next, [**download the .NET SDK**](https://dotnet.microsoft.com/download/dotnet/).
+Next, [download the .NET SDK](https://dotnet.microsoft.com/download/dotnet/).
 You will find downloads for Windows, macOS and Linux.
 Make sure to install the SDK, not just the runtime - the SDK contains all the compiler and build tools to develop in .NET.

 ## Import Settings From Existing Environments